maxlinde/baymedr/README.md

 values on the measure of interest represent superiority, which can be specified with the argument `direction`.
-In the case where low values represent superiority we have BF-0, indicating that we quantify evidence for the negative alternative hypothesis (i.e., H-) relative to the null hypothesis (i.e., H0).
-In the case where high values represent superiority we have BF+0, indicating that we quantify evidence for the positive alternative hypothesis (i.e., H+) relative to the null hypothesis (i.e., H0).
+In the case where low values represent superiority we have BF-0, indicating that we quantify evidence for the data under the negative alternative hypothesis (i.e., H-) relative to the null hypothesis (i.e., H0).
+In the case where high values represent superiority we have BF+0, indicating that we quantify evidence for the data under the positive alternative hypothesis (i.e., H+) relative to the null hypothesis (i.e., H0).
 The default is that high values represent superiority.

 We can use the raw data to compute a Bayes factor: